-J. Weapons and Contraband
+J. Weapons, Drug, and Alcohol Use

-On property owned by the employer or while conducting the business of the employer, no employee may possess (a) a firearm, even with a concealed weapons permit, (b) a knife other than a kitchen knife or cutting instrument for imminent proper use in the course of business, (c) a controlled substance other than a prescribed medication, or (d) alcohol other than for Mass, for an approved social activity, or for proper personal use by an adult over the age of 21 in a residence owned by the employer.
+On property owned by the employer or while conducting the business of the employer, no employee may possess: (a) a firearm, even with a concealed weapons permit; (b) a knife other than a kitchen knife or cutting instrument for imminent proper use in the course of business; (c) a controlled substance, including marijuana; or (d) alcohol other than for Mass, or for an approved social activity sponsored by the parish or school.

-An employee who properly possesses a registry identification card for medical marijuana may exercise the right to smoke marijuana to the extent granted by the Michigan Medical Marihuana Act (MMMA).
-Such an employee may not perform any task under the influence of medical marijuana when doing so would constitute negligence or professional malpractice, or would adversely affect the employee's ability to perform the essential functions of the employee's job.
-Such an employee also may not possess marijuana on the grounds of a school, may not smoke marijuana in a public place, may not ingest marijuana in any workplace, and may not otherwise violate the provisions of the MMMA.
+Employees and volunteers may not perform any task under the influence of drugs (including marijuana) or alcohol when doing so would constitute negligence or professional malpractice, or would adversely affect the employee's ability to perform the essential functions of the employee's job.
+Employees and volunteers may not possess, smoke, or ingest marijuana on the grounds of a school, parish, or agency in the Diocese of Lansing.
+Marijuana continues to be a federally regulated controlled substance.